Learning-and-Intelligent-Systems/predicators/README.md

 Methods for predicate learning are implemented as Approaches (e.g., `src/approaches/grammar_search_invention_approach.py`), and may interface with the core structure of `src/nsrt_learning/nsrt_learning_main.py` in various ways.

-A simple implementation of search-then-sample task and motion planning is provided in `src/planning.py`.
+A simple implementation of search-then-sample bilevel planning is provided in `src/planning.py`.
 This implementation uses the "SeSamE" strategy: SEarch-and-SAMple planning, then Execution.

 ## Installation
 ### Pip